How do you register a company name?

 One of the most important aspects of setting up a limited company is registering a company name so that it cannot be used by a competitor.

 In this blog, we will consider the process which must be followed to successfully register a company name.
-We will also take a look at some of the factors that should be taken into account when choosing a name for your business.
+We will also examine some key factors to consider when selecting a name for your business.

 What is the procedure to register a company name?